What is Twitter?

 If someone chooses to follow your tweets then Twitter will notify you; if you decide that they are not someone you would like to read your updates then you can decide to block them but this is mostly used to prevent spam or problem behaviour.
 Your twitter homepage shows your Following and Followers; you can also see these lists for every other user you are connected to.

-buy me a boat lyrics What are the benefits of Tweeting?
+What are the benefits of Tweeting?

 People come to Twitter to discover what’s happening in the world right now, to share information instantly, and to connect with people and businesses around the globe.
 It is a fluid place where discussions and debates flourish and where new ideas can be floated and experimented with.
 Used effectively, Twitter allows you to follow and interact with people outside of your personal network to raise the profile of your organisation and build valuable connections.